tshepang/blog/content/more kudos for Pyramid.md

 tags = ['Python', 'quote', 'Pyramid']
 +++

-I\'m not sure if there is any one Python web framework as well-respected.
+I'm not sure if there is any one Python web framework as well-respected.
 The great Mike Beyers (SQLAlchemy) also [gave his respects] some months ago.